 M E L A S U R E J N A R C S M

 S E C A R G S I D V I P H T B

 True and False Test

-Sunday, May 31, 2015
+Sunday, July 5, 2015

 Circle the true or false answers.
 Correct the false statements by restating them.

-Answer to True and False
+Answers to the True and False Test

-Sunday, May 31, 2015
+Sunday, July 5, 2015